-Kyrie is very excited to return for her fourth year as a counselor in the Wellness Center.
+Kyrie is very excited to return for her fifth year as a counselor in the Wellness Center.
 She started as a clinical intern in Counseling Services during her graduate training and decided she never wanted to leave.
 Her educational background includes a Master of Science in Counseling from the University of Great Falls and a Masters in Adult Education from Buffalo State College in New York.
 She completed her undergraduate degree in Human Development from Montana State University.
 (If you can’t be a Saint, you might as well be a Bobcat!).
 Kyrie is a Licensed Clinical Professional Counselor (LCPC).

 Kyrie has spent much of her working life helping young adults develop life skills and achieve personal and career goals.
 As a counselor, she is especially interested in helping clients develop a positive self-image as they navigate major life transitions and deal with emotional health concerns, such as depression and anxiety.
 She is additionally a certified Intuitive Eating counselor and has a special interest in working with eating and body image concerns.

 Kyrie is a small-town Montana native.
 She recently moved back to the Helena area after living on the East coast while her husband served in the military.
-She is the mother of two fabulous daughters, a five year old and a two year old, which provide plenty of daily adventures and lots of questions (“but WHY mommy?”).
+She is the mother of two fabulous daughters, a six year old and a three year old, which provide plenty of daily adventures and lots of questions (“but WHY mommy?”).
 In her free time, she loves to read just about anything, sing, travel to new places, and watch Seinfeld re-runs, among other things.